leaysgur/slides/docs/uit_meetup-18/index.md

 ---
-title: X ways to reduce your JS
+title: 10 ways to reduce your JS
 class: invert
 theme: gaia
 ---

-# X ways to reduce your JS
+# 10 ways to reduce your JS
 2022/12/14 UIT Meetup #18

 ---